jhaines0/CurbBridge/README.md

 This integration adds a new power meter in SmartThings for each sensor on your Curb.

 ## Installation
-- Publish both the Curb (Connect) SmartApp and CurPowerMeter DeviceHandler to your account.
+- Publish both the Curb (Connect) SmartApp and Curb Power Meter DeviceHandler to your account.
 Either copy-paste into the IDE or use the GitHub integration.
 - Use the SmartThings mobile app to add the Curb (Connect) SmartApp.
 - During installation you will see a link "Click to enter Curb credentials", click it and log in with the credentials you use to access your Curb account.
 - After logging in, click "Done"